definedrisk/petzold-pw5e/CD-ROM/README.md

 `_UNICODE` is defined by setting *Project Properties -> Advanced -> Character Set*, while  `UNICODE` is defined as an additional preprocessor definition at *Project Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions*

+From Errata:

 > ... to maintain a single source that compiles in both ASCII and Unicode, you will need to define some identifiers.
 The UNICODE (without the underscore) identifier is recognized by the Win32 API.
 The _UNICODE (with the underscore) identifier is recognized by the C run-time library.
 Define it if you use any C run-time functions that have strings as parameters.

-Use of the formatted output functions with *security enhancements* e.g. [_vsntprintf_s](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/vsnprintf-s-vsnprintf-s-vsnprintf-s-l-vsnwprintf-s-vsnwprintf-s-l?view=vs-2019) always adds a terminating `NULL` therefore *sizeOfBuffer* does not need to be reduced by 1 as terminating null is always appended and *count* should be a suitable size to accomodate the extra `NULL` *or* `_TRUNCATE` should be used otherwise invalid parameter handler is invoked.
-This statement is no longer relevant:
+Use of the formatted output functions with *security enhancements* e.g. [_vsntprintf_s](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/vsnprintf-s-vsnprintf-s-vsnprintf-s-l-vsnwprintf-s-vsnwprintf-s-l?view=vs-2019) always adds a terminating `NULL` therefore *sizeOfBuffer* does not need to be reduced by 1 as terminating null is always appended and *count* should be a suitable size to accomodate the extra `NULL` *or* `_TRUNCATE` should be used otherwise the invalid parameter handler is invoked.

+Therefore this statement from Errata is no **longer relevant**:

 > ... does not guarantee the output is NULL terminated.
 This occurs when what you write to the buffer is larger than the buffer.
 It writes as many characters as it can before it runs out of room, without stopping one character sooner to append a NULL as the final character.
 Therefore ...